Students can submit work for a course via the Assignment Activity in Moodle.

 Common Module Settings

 Under the Common module settings section, you can set the Group mode to a specific group so that only members of that group can access the assignment.
-(To use this setting, you must setup your groups under Course Administration > Users > Groups)
+(To use this setting, you first must setup your groups in your course.)

 Restrict Access Settings